Church Leaders and the Holy Spirit

 One may wonder that since every Christian has the Holy Spirit, and the Holy Spirit teaches each of us the truths (John 14:26), do we still need church leaders today?
 The answer to this question is: Yes, the New Testament supports that we do need church leaders.

 The apostle Paul likens the church to a body with many different parts and a head to direct the body.
 Each part has a very important role to the functionality of the whole body (1 Corinthians 12:7).
 God’s children are equal, but they do not all have the same role in the church.
 God puts people and distributes His gifts as He sees fit, not according to human expectations (1 Corinthians 12:11).

-There are different offices that exist within the church (1 Timothy 3:2; 2 Timothy 2:2).
+The Lord appoints different offices and spiritual leaders within the church (1 Timothy 3:2; 2 Timothy 2:2).
 In Ephesians 4:11, Paul groups pastors and teachers together, structuring them with dual responsibility, to shepherd and to teach.

 In His service,